A Brunn-Minkowski inequality for Schr\"odinger operators with Kato class potentials: Introduction

 Inequality \eqref{eq:BMgaussvol} holds true as an immediate application of Theorem \ref{th:Pltheorem} and has been proved with other methods by Borell in \cite{borell}.
 An improvement of inequality \eqref{eq:BMgaussvol} has been given in \cite{EskMos21}, where in the class of symmetric sets with respect to the origin the authors prove \eqref{eq:BM-classical} with the Lebesgue measure replaced by the Gaussian one.
 Moving to the spectral framework, let $w\in\left\{1,\gamma\right\}$, and let $\lambda_{1,w}(\Omega)$ be the least real number $\lambda$ such that the problem

-admits a nontrivial solution $u$, a Brunn-Minkowski inequality for $\lambda_{1,w}(\Omega)$ goes as follows
+admits a nontrivial solution $u$.
+A Brunn-Minkowski inequality for $\lambda_{1,w}(\Omega)$ goes as follows

 In the case $w=1$ the convexity of the first eigenvalue of the Dirichlet Laplacian \eqref{eq:eigenBM} is equivalent to the concavity of the function $\Omega\mapsto\lambda^{-1/2}_{1}(\Omega)$ proved in \cite{BrLi76}.
-If $w=\gamma$ inequality \eqref{eq:eigenBM} deals with the convexity of the first Dirichlet eigenvalue of the (negative) Ornstein-Uhlenbeck operator $-\Delta_\gamma:=-\Delta+x\cdot\nabla$ which also enjoys a Faber-Krahn inequality, see \cites{BeChFe, CCLP24a}.
+If $w=\gamma$ inequality \eqref{eq:eigenBM} deals with the convexity of the first Dirichlet eigenvalue of the Ornstein-Uhlenbeck operator $-\Delta_\gamma:=-\Delta+x\cdot\nabla$ recently proved in \cite[Theorem 1.2]{CFLS}, where the authors also address the case of equality in \eqref{eq:eigenBM}.
+We want to notice that $\lambda_{1,\gamma}(\Omega)$ also enjoys a Faber-Krahn inequality, see \cites{BeChFe, CCLP24a}.
 The Brunn-Minkowski inequality for $\lambda_{1,\gamma}(\Omega)$ can also be restated for the first Dirichlet eigenvalue of the Schr\"odinger operator $\mathcal{H}:=-\Delta+\frac{|\cdot|^2}{4}-\frac N2$ using the unitary transformation \eqref{eq:unitarytransform} defined in the following Section \ref{sec:proof}, which induces an isospectrality between $-\Delta_\gamma$ and $\mathcal{H}$.
-The first Dirichlet eigenvalue of the Schr\"odinger operator $-\Delta+V$ played a key role in the proof of the fundamental gap conjecture by Andrews and Clutterbuck in \cite{AndClu}.
+This connection highlights the relevance of Schr\"odinger-type operators, whose spectral properties play a central role both in modern analysis and mathematical physics.
+A notable example illustrating this connection is the proof of the fundamental gap conjecture by Andrews and Clutterbuck in \cite{AndClu}.

-In this article we establish a Brunn-Minkowski-type inequality for the first Dirichlet eigenvalue of a Schr\"odinger type operator: Namely, we consider the following boundary value problem
+In the spirit of exploring geometric properties of the spectrum of the Schr\"odinger operator, we establish in this article a Brunn-Minkowski-type inequality for the first Dirichlet eigenvalue of a Schr\"odinger type operator: Namely, we consider the following boundary value problem

 being